MeteoSwiss-APN/pyflexplot/CONTRIBUTING.rst

    * - README.rst
      - Short documentation about the package.
 It lists features and contains a quick start.
    * - requirements.txt
-     - Containts all pip packages needed by the library/application.
-The packages listed in this file must be the same as in the section ``packages`` of the file ``Pipefile`` and in the variable ``requirements`` in the file ``setup.py``
+     - Contains all pip packages required in production, without their dependencies.
+Version numbers should only be restricted if absolutely necessary.
    * - requirements_dev.txt
-     - Contains all pip packages used in the virtual environment for development.
-The packages listed must be the same as the ones in the section ``dev-packages`` in the file ``Pipefile``.
+     - Contains additional pip packages required in the development process, without their dependencies.
+Version numbers should only be restricted if absolutely necessary.
    * - requirements_frozen.txt
-     - TODO
+     - Contains all pip packages required in production, including their dependencies.
+Version numbers must be fixed for all packages.
+Output of ``pip freeze``.
+The packages listed in this file must be the same as in the variable ``requirements`` in the file ``setup.py``
    * - requirements_dev_frozen.txt
-     - TODO
+     - Contains additional pip packages required in the development process, including their dependencies.
+Version numbers must be fixed for all packages.
+Output of ``pip freeze``.
+The packages listed in this file must be the same as in the variable ``requirements`` in the file ``setup.py``
    * - setup.cfg
      - Configuration file for different build tools such as bumpversion, bdist, flake8, pytest, and yapf
    * - setup.py